jpreardon/weighter/WORKLOG.md

 - Rename database
 - Get a real web server running in prod https://devcenter.heroku.com/articles/ruby-default-web-server

+## 2020-07-04

+- Merged all of dependabot's pull requests
+- Change number of weights returned by default to 7 to get weekly averages

 ## 2020-04-10

 - Update rails and sass versions due to security vulnerabilities